flashbots/mev-explore-public/README.md

 Requirements:
 * no specific coding skill required
-* an understanding of value flow within a transaction
+* an understanding of value flow within an Ethereum transaction

 Our data collection approach is far from perfect and we need as much help we can get in spotting misclassified transactions.
 You can see some individual transactions we classify in the [Leaderboard](https://explore.flashbots.net/leaderboard) page of the dashboard.